 When we make the sign of the cross we invite the Lord to join us in our suffering.
 We touch our forehead and move down to our breast, telling the Lord with this gesture that we want him to bend down to us.
 Then we cross our shoulders in a movement that asks him to support us—to shoulder us—in our suffering.
 In many psalms, David sings of taking refuge beneath the Lord's wings, which the Church Fathers understood as a prophecy of our finding safety in the shadow of his crucified arms (see Psalms 17:8; 36:7; 57:1; 61:4; 63:7).
 The Lord's outstretched arms pledge that he understands our suffering and shares it with us.

 Just as the psalms anticipate the grace of Christ's crucifixion, the Old Testament book of Deuteronomy provided another foreshadowing of the cross as a place of refuge.
 It reported Moses' farewell address, in which he seemed to describe the silhouette of the cross in the far distance.
 He assured Israel that the arms of the Lord would uphold them through all their troubles: “The eternal God is your dwelling place, and underneath are the everlasting arms” (Deuteronomy 33:27, RSV).

 Today we see the cross clearly as a sign of God's mercy and consolation.
 I take advantage of the grace and support the Lord offers me with his outstretched arms.
 When trouble strikes, I sign myself often, saying, “Lord, scoop me up in your everlasting arms, carry me through this trial, and comfort me.”
 Strengthened by his response to that simple gesture and prayer, I find the hardship endurable.

-from The Sign of the Cross: Recovering the Power of the Ancient Prayer by Bert Ghezzi
+from The Sign of the Cross by Bert Ghezzi